Best Bedtime: Wallpaper* Design Awards 2021

 Comfort and diversion for early nights; these seductive bedroom designs are all winners in the Wallpaper* Design Awards 2021

-Add the latest rollable screen technology from LG Signature.
+Key to our dream bedroom is the latest rollable screen technology from LG Signature.
 The world’s first and only rollable TV, LG Signature’s OLED R features visionary technology for a revolutionary home video experience.
 Pristine picture quality is combined with groundbreaking design and technology: the paper-thin screen features OLED’s self-lit pixel technology, and is designed to roll inside the state-of-the-art soundsystem.
 The display can be rolled out to three different heights, discreetly retracting when not in use.
 When the screen is rolled in, the device doubles as a music station and clock, offering mood lighting & sound effects and transforimng into a home dashboard.

 Xbox Series X